Customer Services Agent

 4. Deals promptly with Property Irregularity Reports and instigates tracing action for mis-routed baggage.

-5. Liaises with other agencies: Flight Dispatch, Security, Ground Services and the Fire Service to ensure on time departures are achieved.
+5. Liaises with other agencies: Flight Dispatch, Security, Airside Services and the Fire Service to ensure on time departures are achieved.

 6. Completes and dispatches all relevant documentation including ticket coupons, as required by the airline or operator to their appropriate addresses.

-7. Deals with Shell passengers, complying with their safety regulations and procedures.
+7. Deals with offshore passengers, complying with their safety regulations and procedures.

-8. Assists Duty Airport Manager with Airport/Airline emergency procedures as published in the relevant manuals.
+8. Assists the Airport Facilities Manager with Airport/Airline emergency procedures as published in the relevant manuals.

 9. Completes appropriate documentation, handling of monies, credit cards and unique payments as applicable.